2bitninja/2bitninja/README.md

 My projects span across Security Optimization, Automation Scripting, Web Development, and more.
 Below is a quick overview:
 ### Security Optimization:
 I’ve created tools that enhance security operations by automating the verification and sanitization processes to ensure systems are secure and compliant.
+  - **Tenable-Utility**: is a script designed to streamline the management of user accounts in Tenable.sc and Nessus.
+This utility allows for locking and unlocking accounts, resetting passwords, and managing Nessus users efficiently.
+The script integrates functionalities from existing scripts (Tenable-password-reset.sh and Tenable-check-users.sh) into a single, cohesive tool.
+Additionally, the script can check the installation status and version numbers of both Tenable.sc and Nessus, helping administrators easily verify that these applications are installed and up to date.
   - **check-scan**: Verifies Tenable.sc and Nessus scans to confirm proper credentialing.
 This tool streamlines the vulnerability management process, ensuring thoroughness and accuracy in scan results.
   - **sanitize**: Helps users remove personal, corporate, or sensitive data from files, ensuring privacy when files are shared externally.
   - **Various Hardening Scripts**: Implements Security Technical Implementation Guides (STIGs) to harden systems.
 Most are in private repos, but some snippets are available in the code-snippets repository.